 - Install a toilet displacement device to cut down on the amount of water needed to flush.
 Place a one-gallon plastic jug of water into the tank to displace toilet flow (do not use a brick, it may dissolve and loose pieces may cause damage to the internal parts).
-Be sure installation does not interfere with the
+Be sure installation does not interfere with the operating parts.

 - Replace your showerhead with an ultra-low-flow version.